-Kiki Smith has made three distinct projects at the Neiman Center.
-The first project, Tidal, is a panorama depicting thirteen moons above the ocean.
+Fifteen years after the first collaboration, Kiki Smith was invited back to the Neiman Center's studio.
+In the summer of 2015, The first project, Tidal, is a panorama depicting thirteen moons above the ocean.
 The photographs for the moons in Tidal were taken at Columbia's astronomical observatory and printed as photogravures on stiff paper.
 The luminescent ocean elements, derived from photographs taken at Coney Island, were printed with offset lithography on delicate, rippled Kizukishi paper.
 A related work, Moon Three is a photogravure triptych in which Smith's moon moves in and out of a rich, inky blackness.
 Companion is an accordion-fold book that extends into a procession of wolves and youthful girls, suggesting her familiar narrative of Little Red Riding Hood.
 The last page of each book holds a folded red hood printed on Kizukishi paper.